The R&D tax credit incentive is a valuable source of funding for UK companies that are carrying out qualifying R&D activities.

 So the claimant company should consider whether the knowledge, capabilities and methodologies necessary to achieve the desired technical objective(s) could be readily deduced by a competent professional in that field.

-Often, companies will employ highly qualified and skilled team members who are engaged in the R&D work and this should be specified in the R&D claim.
+Companies that employ highly qualified and skilled team members who are engaged in the R&D work should specify their experience and roles in the R&D claim.
 It is also vitally important that these individuals are engaged in the process of preparing the R&D report and supporting claim calculations as HMRC will place significant onus on their evidence (or lack of) in support of a company's claim.

 What does not qualify for R&D tax purposes?